 - Solid wood handle

 - Too small for chopping a lot of wood but it does an excellent job for a campfire.

-The Gerber Bear Grylls Survival Hatchet is a small hatchet with a 3.5-inch high carbon steel blade that is precise and portable.
+The Gerber Gear 31-003482N Pack Hatchet Camping is a small hatchet with a 2.5-inch high carbon steel blade that is precise and portable.